Valuations

 • Finance

-• Expansion, acquisition or restructure
+• Expansion, acquisition, disposal or restructure

 Which valuation is right for you?

-Aviation valuation reports do vary and the right one for you depends on the purpose that the valuation is required to serve.
-Whilst this doesn't determine the valuation amount, it does determine the scope of information required to be written into the report, as well as any follow up support required.
+Whilst the type of report doesn't determine or change the valuation amount, it does determine the scope of information required to be included, as well as the level of follow up support required.

 Types of aviation valuations: